Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 ```bash
 roslaunch avisengine_environment track_race_simple.launch
 ```
-You can get the front camera image from /catvehicle/camera_front/image_raw_front/compressed topic and can send steering and velocity through their topics.
+You can get the front camera image from /catvehicle/camera_front/image_raw_front/compressed topic and can send control commands using a Twist message to /catvehicle/cmd_vel.

 Get a list of topics by running the following command:
 ```bash
 rostopic list